exoticorn/upkr/README.md

  -0, ..., -9         short form for setting compression level
  -d, --decompress    decompress infile
+ --heatmap           calculate heatmap from compressed file --raw-cost        report raw cost of literals in heatmap
+                     (the cost of literals is spread across all matches that reference the literal by default.)
- --heatmap           calculate heatmap from compressed file --margin            calculate margin for overlapped unpacking of a packed file
+   --hexdump         print heatmap as colored hexdump --margin            calculate margin for overlapped unpacking of a packed file

 When no infile is given, or the infile is '-', read from stdin.